plone/volto/docs/source/recipes/howtorestrictblocks.md

     "description": "How to Restrict blocks per content type or path" "property=og:description": "How to Restrict blocks per content type or path" "property=og:title": "How to Restrict blocks"
-    "keywords": "Volto, Plone, frontend, React, blocks"
+    "keywords": "Volto, Plone, frontend, React, blocks, restrict"
 ---

-# How to Restrict blocks
+# How to restrict blocks

 You can restrict blocks from being added to a content type using the `restrict` key in the configuration object.
 This key can be a boolean or a function.
 If the block is restricted, it won't show in the chooser.
-However, it can be still added programatically or using directly the RESTAPI, so this restriction only applies to the user interface.
+However, it can still be added either programatically or by directly using the REST API, so this restriction only applies to the user interface.
 The function has this signature:

 ```ts